-Northlight Theatre’s Board of Trustees announce the Theatre’s premier fundraising event, “Home is Where Our Story Begins,” Friday, November 2, 2018, 6:00pm, The Evanston Golf Club, 4401 Dempster, Skokie, IL.
+Northlight Theatre’s Board of Trustees announced the Theatre’s premier fundraising event, “Home is Where Our Story Begins,” Friday, November 2, 2018, 6:00pm, The Evanston Golf Club, 4401 Dempster, Skokie, IL.

-The Gala features Chicago-based entertainer and producer Michael Ingersoll as the Master of Ceremonies and musical entertainer.
-The evening includes a cocktail hour, seated dinner, paddle raise, and live and silent auctions filled with unique and priceless activities and excursions.
+The Gala featured Chicago-based entertainer and producer Michael Ingersoll as the Master of Ceremonies and musical entertainer.
+The evening included a cocktail hour, seated dinner, paddle raise, and live and silent auctions filled with unique and priceless activities and excursions.

-Proceeds from the event will benefit Northlight Theatre’s mainstage productions, imaginative and inclusive arts education and community engagement programs, and the Interplay Program for New Play Development.
+Proceeds from the event benefited Northlight Theatre’s mainstage productions, imaginative and inclusive arts education and community engagement programs, and the Interplay Program for New Play Development.

 The Speak Up!
 Award is rooted in Northlight’s Speak Up! theatre for social change program — an initiative for middle and high school students throughout the Chicago area.
 Northlight’s fastest growing arts education program, Speak Up!, brings a custom-designed residency program to increase students’ participation in the arts by making theatre accessible while building creativity, reflection, confidence, and collaboration skills.
 Topics that have been addressed by students participating in Speak Up! include bullying, gang violence, police brutality, role models, and stereotyping.